 Laser scanning technology can be a game-changer when it comes to planning and executing transportation projects.
 Traditionally, railway track measurement was done by regular survey system.
 Now LiDAR can perform the measurements in a fraction of the time: a fast, accurate and cost-effective solution to map complete railway networks.

-LiDAR has proved invaluable to archeologists, helping them to plan field campaigns and observe patterns not visible from the ground.
+LiDAR has proved invaluable to archaeologists – such as the mapping of ancient Pompeii by Kaarta – helping them to plan field campaigns and observe patterns not visible from the ground.
 DEMs can also reveal micro-topography hidden by trees and shrubs.
 LiDAR data is easily integrated with modern geographic information systems (GIS) for further analysis.

 The military uses 3D data capture for a number of applications.
 The detailed mapping of urban and non-urban terrain can greatly benefit military operations, both from the air and semi-autonomous vehicles.
 Among other things, it can be used for air defence, air traffic control, ground surveillance, navigation, search and rescue, fire control radars, and identification of moving targets.